panda3d/panda3d-docs/introduction/tutorial/loading-the-grassy-scenery.rst

       :language: cpp
       :linenos:

-   The ShowBase procedure ``window->load_model(framework.get_models(), "path")`` loads the specified file, in this case the environment.egg file in the models folder.
-The return value is an object of the ``NodePath`` class, effectively a pointer to the model.
-Note that
-   :ref:`Panda Filename Syntax <loading-models>` uses the forward-slash, even under Windows.
+   The WindowFramework procedure ``window->load_model()`` loads the specified file, in this case the environment.egg file in the models folder.
+The return value is an object of the :class:`.NodePath` class, effectively a pointer to the model.
+Note that :ref:`Panda Filename Syntax <loading-models>` uses the forward-slash, even under Windows.

 Run the Program
 ~~~~~~~~~~~~~~~